ShalevBohadana/terraform-buckets-eks-auto-mode/README.md

 ## Contact

 Created by [Shalev Bohadana](mailto:bohadanashalev@gmail.com).
-Have questions or feedback?
-Open an issue or email me directly.
+Have questions or feedback? email me directly.
 > *Crafted by Shalev Bohadana as a portfolio project demonstrating enterprise-grade DevOps practices.*